Schmidii99/ConsoleClock/README.md

 The draw function can draw as many of the predefined clusters next to each other as you want as well as all the digits and semi-colons of course.
 For a new Line you need to call the draw function again to "draw" in a new Line.

+The main loop is the Main function obviously.